ajavamind/Processing-Cardboard/README.md

  * Issues:

-Distortion correction is disabled because the Cardboard correction feature does not work well.
+Distortion correction can be enabled, but the eye separation needs adjustment for viewing.
  The display is not distorted enough to matter with some Unofficial cardboard viewer lens and home made Cardboard viewer with stereoscopic quality lens.